 But for a super-safe approach to dining this season, consider the restaurants’ takeout and delivery options listed below.
 Insider tip: Call or order earlier than you think you need to.
 Not only will the restaurants appreciate the advance warning, you’ll also avoid the inevitable dinner rush and get your food in a timely fashion.

-An early adopter of curbside takeout, Hearth and Hill has continued to innovate its meal offerings throughout the pandemic.
+An early adopter of curbside takeout, Hearth and Hill has only continued to innovate its meal offerings.
 Family dinner options for four—including Fajita Night, Orange Chicken, and Short Rib—all cost around $60 and include a main dish plus a ton of sides for feeding a group.
 In addition to the regular menu, Hearth and Hill offers two types of frozen lasagna to heat up any time, and the restaurant typically comes up with fun meal packages around various holidays.
 Order online or use the Toast TakeOut app.

 Just across the parking lot in Kimball Junction is another fast and easy option: Vessel Kitchen.
 Choose from salads, tacos, bowls, and more, or build your own plate with proteins such as yellowfin tuna or roasted chicken breast and delicious veggie sides like roasted beets or cashew Caesar broccoli.
 Order online or use the Toast TakeOut app.